tgao1337/GMMK-pro-milk/readme.md

 - RGB turns off when USB is suspended
 - Fn + PrintScreen is Calculator

+Borrowed some code from andrebrait and benschaeff layouts.

 # Encoder
 Holding alt and scrolling encoder will allow scrolling through applications, as if using alt + tab
 Holding ctrl and scrolling encoder will allow scrolling through chrome tabs